smart-data-models/dataModel.DCAT-AP/Dataset/doc/spec.md

         model: dcat:temporalResolution
         type: Property
     theme:
-      description: 'This property refers to a category of the Dataset.
+      description: 'Property.
+Model:''dcat:theme''.
+This property refers to a category of the Dataset.
 A Dataset may be associated with multiple themes'
       items:
         type: string
       type: array